BrentPease1/pease-lab/content/post/21-12-16-robustness/index.md

 ---
-title: New article on spatial biases of a statewide citizen science project now in Citizen Science - Theory and Practice!
+title: New article on spatial biases of a statewide citizen science project just published in Citizen Science Theory and Practice!
 date: 2021-12-16
 ---